3enedix/how-to-git/README.md

 # how-to-git

-*For the git-nerds: Forgive me.
-The following introduction is written for people who never worked with git and I sometimes use words that might not be entirely correct.*

 *This text contains funny git-words that are explained [here](https://github.com/CharliesWelt/how-to-git/new/main#some-basic-terms).*

 *Git is learning by doing.
 You can read as many tutorials as you want, in the end you will have to try it yourself.
 Set up a test-repository, **mess it up** completely and try to fix it afterwards to figure out what happens with all these commands/buttons, until you feel safe.*